RED Extramural Fund Opportunities

 Awardees will be required to submit a two-page final project report within 60 days of the end of the award period.
 The final project report should include the results of the research, a financial statement, information about the external funding opportunity submission or efforts underway to obtain external funding.
 A further update of the report as soon as the PI knows of the outcome of the extramural funding opportunity submission is required too.
 Lack of timely reporting may result in exclusion from future award opportunities.
 RED will use the reporting information to evaluate the efficacy of the EFOPA program and its sustainable continuation.

 Proposals will be reviewed by a committee consisting of the RED Vice Chancellor and Senior Associate Vice Chancellor, and Associate or Divisional Deans from each of UCR’s colleges represented among the applicants.
 The primary evaluation criteria will be the feasibility of the project being completed, the need of the internal award to seek the identified extramural funding opportunity, and the likelihood of securing such funding.
 The Associate/Divisional Deans will be also asked for input on the importance of the proposed project to their college.
-The appropriateness of the budget request vs. the amount of external funding to be sought out will be considered too.
-Because we expect a large number of proposals to be submitted for the competition, and in the interest of time to communicate the recipients of the awards, no detailed review feedback will be provided.
+Also considered will be the size of the budget request relative to the size of the external funding request.
+Because of the large number of proposals anticipated and the focus on disbursing funds speedily, no detailed review feedback will be provided.
 However, recipients may be asked to reformulate part of the proposal or modify their proposed budgets.

 Bearing in mind that not all reviewers will have an extensive knowledge of their field of inquiry, faculty should use proposal language accessible to reviewers with different backgrounds.
 Both tracks of the program use the same application format:

-Questions on the EasyChair application system should be directed to Marisela Martinez at VCREDadmin@ucr.edu.
+Questions about the EasyChair application system should be directed to Marisela Martinez at VCREDadmin@ucr.edu